polyscone/tofu/README.md

 If you want to run locally with insecure HTTP, rather than HTTPS, you'll need to use the `-insecure` flag when running the web binary.

 If you'd like to run locally with HTTPS then you'll need `cert.pem` and `key.pem` files to be available in the data directory.
-You can do this simply by running the following command after navigating to the data directory, changing the comma separated `-host` flag value to match the hostnames you want to use:
+You can do this simply by running the following command after navigating to the data directory, changing the comma separated `-host` flag value to match the hosts you want to use:

 ```sh
 go run $(go env GOROOT)/src/crypto/tls/generate_cert.go -rsa-bits 2048 -host "localhost,app.local.com"